protonemedia/laravel-cross-eloquent-search/README.md

 composer require protonemedia/laravel-cross-eloquent-search
 ```

+## Upgrading from v1

+* The `startWithWildcard` method has been renamed to `beginWithWildcard`.
+* The default order column is now evaluated by the `getUpdatedAtColumn` method.
+Previously it was hard-coded to `updated_at`,

 ## Usage

 Start your search query by adding one or more models to search through.
 Call the `add` method with the class name of the model and the column you want to search through.
 Then call the `get` method with the search term, and you'll get a `\Illuminate\Database\Eloquent\Collection` instance with the results.